 North London is considered one of the most multicultural areas in the UK, and one of the most attractive parts of London to live.
 Unsurprisingly, this popular area has some architectural gems for residents to enjoy.
-As architects, we’re often working in North London helping our clients to realise their dream home based around the scenarios of their everyday lives.
+We’re often working as North London architects helping our clients to realise their dream home based around the scenarios of their everyday lives.
 Below, we’ll talk about 5 of the best architectural treasures you can view when your visit North London.

 Kenwood House is a former stately home in Hampstead.
 This building was built in the 17th century as the residence for the Earl of Mansfield through the 18th and 19th centuries.
 By the end of the 1920s, the entire building was open to the public, and it remains a popular tourist attraction to this day.
 It isn’t difficult to see why.